TFlowGit/tf-ads-bpa/README.md

 When each user story was demonstrated and accepted by the product owner, the meeting concluded.

-**Stage 7: Sprint Retrospective.** We conducted two sprint retrospective (also 6/24 and 6/29).
+**Stage 7: Sprint Retrospective.** We conducted two sprint retrospectives (also 6/24 and 6/29).
 Again, both of these meetings were facilitated by the product owner.
 The goal for conducting the sprint retrospective is to continually improve scrum team processes and performance (**point